Gentian Liqueur: How to Choose the Right One

 Too bitter, it becomes aggressive; too sweet, it loses its authenticity.

-The elegant, slightly floral bitterness is the mark of well-balanced craftsmanship.
+Elegant, slightly floral bitterness is the mark of a well-balanced artisanal work.

-Most gentian liqueurs have an alcohol content of between 20% and 25% vol.
+Most gentian liqueurs have an alcohol content between 20% and 25% vol.

-A higher degree will accentuate the bitterness and length in the mouth, while a lower level will be more suitable for beginner palates.
+A higher content will enhance the bitterness and length on the palate, while a lower content will be more suitable for beginners.

 5. Respect for the natural product

-A quality liqueur should be without added colorings or flavorings , and if possible produced from French ingredients.
+A quality liqueur must be free of added colors or flavors, and if possible produced from French ingredients.

-It is a guarantee of purity and transparency, both in terms of taste and ethics.
+It is a guarantee of purity and transparency, both in taste and ethics.

 As an aperitif

-Serve it very cold , pure or with ice cubes.
+Serve it well chilled, neat or with ice cubes.

-For a light aperitif, add a little sparkling water or tonic water.
+For a light aperitif, add a little sparkling water or tonic.

 In a cocktail

-Pair it with tonic , lemon or gin to create bitter and refined cocktails.
+Combine it with tonic, lemon or gin to create bitter and refined cocktails.

 Gentian liqueur can also conclude a meal thanks to its natural digestive properties.